danielbairamian/RL-RL/README.md

 - GamePadViewer: This is a third party application that allows to visualize the bot's action.
 I figured, what would be the point of making a bot that discovered game mechanics if we can't see them?
 GamePadViewer launches a local web application that renders a controller, which is mapped to the Bot ingame.
-The exe file is provided for this, however the ScpDriverInstaller.exe in the DriverInstaller folder must be run When the game is running, go to https://gamepadviewer.com/ and you should see the following:
+The exe file is provided for this, however the ScpDriverInstaller.exe in the DriverInstaller folder must be run once.

+When the game is running, go to https://gamepadviewer.com/ and you should see the following:

 ![](https://github.com/danielbairamian/RL-RL/blob/master/ReadmeMedia/controller.png)